The Fighting Temptations: Plot

+Leading an advertising pitch for an alcoholic beverage with imagery inspired by Monte Carlo, Darrin realizes his affluent life means nothing to him without the purpose and love he found in his hometown.
+Darrin returns to Monte Carlo and reconciles with Lilly; joined by Lucious and Reverend Lewis, the group tries to rejoin the choir at the Gospel Explosion.
+Paulina attempts to exclude the four, but is met with resistance when Lilly scolds her for insulting Sally’s wishes and Reverend Lewis exposes her as a liar whose husband left her when he tired of her judgmental behavior and married another woman.
+They convince the rest to oust Paulina, giving Darrin back his position.

-Before their performance, Darrin tells Lilly she inspired him to name the choir “The Fighting Temptations”.
-They win the competition, but before ending his acceptance speech, Darrin surprises Lilly with a marriage proposal, which she accepts.
-Eighteen months later, the two are happily married with a baby of their own.
-In addition, the church is to undergo expansion, and Paulina has returned to the choir after seemingly changing her ways.
+Before taking the stage, Darrin tells Lilly she inspired him to name the choir “The Fighting Temptations” as she inspired him to leave his vices behind and live a values-driven life.
+With their powerful performance, the choir wins the competition.
+Before ending his acceptance speech, Darrin surprises Lilly with a marriage proposal, which she accepts.
+Eighteen months later, the two are happily married with a baby of their own; under their leadership, the choir's reputation has grown Beulah’s congregation so much the church will soon be expanding.
+Having learned from the examples set by the other choir members, Paulina returns to the choir and joins in the harmony.

 Production

 The film crew used several locations throughout Georgia.
 The final scene was filmed in Columbus, GA at the RiverCenter for the Performing Arts.
 Several of the extras were local residents of Columbus, GA.
 Ken Kwapis had previously been attached to direct.

 Reception

 Critical response

+Metacritic, which uses a weighted average, assigned the film a score of 53 out of 100, based on 32 critics, indicating "mixed or average" reviews.
+Audiences polled by CinemaScore gave the film an average grade of "A" on an A+ to F scale.

 The music of the film received acclaim, most notably, Beyoncé's cover of "Fever", while the film itself was criticized for its screenplay, rehashed premise and lack of chemistry between actors Gooding and Knowles.
 Ebert & Roeper reviewed the film and Roger Ebert gave it thumbs up.